Find the area and perimeter of the figure at right. All angles are right angles. Show all of your work.

 The top edge is the bottom length 10 cm minus the other horizontal lengths (3 cm and 4 cm).

-To find the unknown vertical side, look at all of the vertical lengths, 10 cm, 5 cm, and 2 cm.
-How do these lengths help you find the unknown side?
+To find the unknown vertical side, look at all of the vertical lengths,

 One way to find the area is to divide the figure into small squares of the same size.
 Here, you should use squares with sides of one centimeter like in the figure on the right.
 Now you can count the squares to find the area.